 For the quarter ended March 31, 2017, the weighted average yield of our portfolio of Agency and non-Agency RMBS was 3.79%, while our average cost of funds including interest rate swaps and U.S. Treasury securities was 1.23%, resulting in a net interest margin for the quarter of 2.56%.
 In comparison, for the quarter ended December 31, 2016, the annualized weighted average yield of our Agency and non-Agency RMBS was 2.95%, while our average cost of funds including interest rate swaps and U.S. Treasury securities was 1.06%, resulting in a net interest margin of 1.89%.
 Some of the variability in our interest income, portfolio yields, and net interest margin is due to quarterly adjustments to premium amortization triggered by changes in actual and projected prepayments on our Agency RMBS (accompanied by a corresponding offsetting adjustment to realized and unrealized gains and losses).
 We refer to this quarterly adjustment as a "Catch-up Premium Amortization Adjustment."
 The adjustment is calculated as of the beginning of each quarter based on our then assumptions about cashflows and prepayments, and can vary significantly from quarter to quarter.
-For the first quarter, we had a positive Catch-up Premium Amortization Adjustment of approximately \$2.6 million, which increased our net interest income.
-Excluding the Catch-up Premium Amortization Adjustment, the weighted average yield of our portfolio was 2.99% for the first quarter, and our adjusted net interest margin was 1.76%.
-By comparison, for the fourth quarter of 2016 the Catch-up Premium Amortization Adjustment increased interest margin was 1.76% and our adjusted net interest margin would have been 1.69%.
+For the first quarter, we had a positive Catch-up Premium Amortization Adjustment, the weighted average yield of our portfolio was 2.99% for the first quarter, and our adjusted net interest margin was 1.76%.
+By comparison, for the fourth quarter of 2016 the Catch-up Premium Amortization Adjustment increased interest income by approximately \$0.6 million.
+Excluding this Catch-up Premium Amortization Adjustment, the weighted average yield on our portfolio for the fourth quarter would have been 2.75% and our adjusted net interest margin would have been 1.69%.